PVC recycling in Germany

-Used PVC products are too good to throw away.
-The European PVC industry has organised a recovery system for the most important PVC products in order to save valuable resources and has set ambitious goals for the future.
+Used PVC products are far too good to throw away.
+In order to conserve valuable resources, the PVC industry has therefore organised the recycling of the most important PVC products and is also setting itself ambitious goals for the future in this area.

-Mechanical recycling has been used in PVC production and processing for many decades.
-The largest part of unmixed waste flows directly back into production.
-Since the beginning of the 1990s, the PVC industry has developed a number of initiatives for the recovery of post-consumer waste which are now established on the market.
+Material recycling has been common practice in PVC production and processing for many decades.
+The majority of unmixed waste is returned directly to production.
+For the recycling of post-consumer waste, the PVC industry has developed a number of initiatives since the early 1990s that are firmly established in the market.

 In waste management, construction products are the most important PVC waste in terms of volume.
-In Germany, this waste is handled by the Arbeitsgemeinschaft PVC-Bodenbelag Recycling (AgPR) or the Industrieverband Kunststoffbahnen Europe e.V. (tarpaulins, membranes, tents and artificial leather).
+In Germany, the Arbeitsgemeinschaft PVC-Bodenbelag Recycling (AgPR) or the Industrieverband Kunststoffbahnen Europe e.V. (tarpaulins, membranes, tents and artificial leather) take care of this waste.
 For windows, Rewindo GmbH has set up a nationwide take-back system with its recycling partners.
-Finally, for many years the Kunststoffrohrverband e.V.
+Finally, the Kunststoffrohrverband e.V.
 (KRV) has been promoting mechanical recycling for many years and, together with PreZero Kunststoffrecycling GmbH & Co.KG in Börde-Hakel, ensures the recycling of plastic pipe waste.
 The PVC industry in Germany also cooperates with the European Recovinyl initiative founded by VinylPlus®.

 Hydrogen chloride can be obtained in pure form through the thermal treatment of PVC products.
 The hydrocarbon content in the PVC is used in the same process to generate heat or electricity.
 In chemical recycling, pyrolysis oil or synthesis gas is produced from the proportionate material flow of the hydrocarbons.
 The hydrogen chloride, for example, can be recycled back into PVC production.
-These feedstock and chemical processes are divided into processes with and without chlorine limitation.
+These raw material and chemical processes are divided into processes with and without chlorine limitation.
 The recycling process without chlorine limitation is particularly suitable for contaminated and PVC-rich mixed plastic fractions.
 The PVC industry has been investigating suitable technologies for feedstock recycling of PVC-rich waste streams since 1992, mainly at European level.
 The input for the chemical and feedstock processes should be limited to mixed and dirty PVC waste, and should not include PVC waste from separate collection for which there are established mechanical processes.
-Overall, however, the raw material and chemical recycling of plastics is still under development.
+Overall, however, feedstock and chemical plastics recycling is still under development.